gruiiiw/PLT-Music-Compiler/README.md

 ``` chmod +x run_scanner.sh ```
 ``` chmod +x run_tests.sh ```
 <br>
-We have provided test cases built into our code.
+The provided test cases above are also built into our code.
 You can run these test cases using the following command. <br>

 ``` ./run_tests.sh ```

 ### Option 1, Scan input from the command line
 You can enter your own input into the system using the command, replacing the 0 with a 1 <br>
 ``` ./run_scanner.sh ```
+When you are done entering your own input, to send the EOF, press control + d on mac or ctrl + z on windows.

 ## Steps
 Please refer to our DFA image for steps of the Lexer. <br>
 ![DFA Image](dfa_image.png)
-add DFA here

-1. When parsing the string from the start*

 ## Team